LucasDelfino92/morrowindsharp/main.md

 > ℹ️ By default, use the name provided by Mod Organizer 2 when installing a mod, unless stated otherwise.
 These names are required for the last step in our installation, that of sorting mods according to a provided text file, to work correctly.

-## PATCHES
+## BUG FIXES

-### General fixes

 [**Patch for Purists**](https://www.nexusmods.com/morrowind/mods/45096)
 Unofficial patch that aims to make the game completely bug-free, within the abilities of Construction Set.
 It diverges from later versions of the community patches in that it takes a more conservative approach about what it considers a bug.

 [**Dubdilla Location Fix**](https://www.nexusmods.com/morrowind/mods/46720)
 Moves the entrance to the cavern of Dubdilla to a more logical place according to in-game information.
-Made by the author of Patch for Purists, not included in the main mod because of the scope of the change.

 [**The Publicans**](https://www.nexusmods.com/morrowind/mods/45410)
 Fixes several places in the vanilla game that are set up like inns, but in which Bethesda for some reason forgot to add the option to rent a room in.
-Made by the author of Patch for Purists, not included in the main mod for compatibility with other mods that edit inns.
+- BAIN setup:
+  - [X] Core
+  - [X] Delightful Earthly Delights
+    - Adds a new NPC who offers her "services" to the PC.
+Optional.

 [**Cinia**](https://www.nexusmods.com/morrowind/mods/47153)
 Restores Cinia Urtius, the forgotten master Medium Armor trainer, down at the Tel Fyr docks.
 She offers training and one-way travel to Sadrith Mora.